silexlabs/Silex/readme.md

 ##Distribution/packages

-This is how Silex will be distributed
+This is how Silex is distributed

 * Hosted free
   No install, just go to http://silex.io/latest/ and do design